Coterminal MS in Biomedical Informatics

 - Prerequisites: Applicants are not required to have completed all of the prerequisites for entry into the program but it does help.
 The Registrar's package contains the Preliminary Program Proposal Form; it is better to list all the proposed courses on the BMI Flow Sheet, and then just write "see flow sheet (attached)" on the Proposal Form.
 Please make sure you have a clear set of classes and schedule that will complete your prerequisites, your undergraduate degree requirements and graduate degree requirements.
 If you are uncertain, make your best estimate.
 These instructions (for current students) are also likely to be of use when applying.

-- If you are submitting any additional materials, send them directly to the BMI program at our Contact Address.
+- Additional Materials: If you are submitting any additional materials, send them directly to the BMI program at our Contact Address.